juampe/cardano-docker/README.md

 # Minimize supply chain attack
 You can supervise all the sources, all the build steps, build yourserlf

-## Multi-platform image 👪
+# Multi-platform image 👪

 This is an efford to build cardano for several common productions architectures.
-Is a complex and very demanding docker build process based on cabal.
+Is a complex and very demanding docker build process.
 Supported platforms:

 * linux/amd64